WebAssembly/spec/document/binary/modules.rst

    if backward-incompatible changes are made to the format.
    However, such changes are expected to occur very infrequently, if ever.
-   The binary format is intended to be forward-compatible, such that future extensions can be made without incrementing the version of the binary format.
+   The binary format is intended to be forward-compatible, such that future extensions can be made without incrementing its version.